 The College of Arts and Sciences held its annual Honors Banquet on Thursday, April 23, 2015.
-Congratulations to the following Honors students who will be receiving recognition and awards from their departments at the Banquet:
+Congratulations to the following Honors students who received recognition and awards from their departments at the Banquet:

 Sameha Albayyari (Biology), Service Award for Supplemental Instruction

 Alexander Allison (History), Sharon Alt Piepenbrink Outstanding Paper Award and History Department Promising Scholar Award